Over 20% of the world population is on Facebook. That’s a huge percentage.

 It got worse in the first six months of 2016 as it fell 52% further.

 To get your Facebook posts seen, you need to pay.
+There are plenty of excellent Facebook Ad examples from which you can learn.

 The Facebook advertising platform gives you the opportunity to make your Facebook posts reach your fans and even their friends.
 Facebook ad also offers more targeting options.